 Float Down the River

-Enjoy a leisurely day floating down the White River in a canoe our kayak, courtesy of Waverly Canoe Company.
-They offer several trips that vary in length, or bring your own canoe or kayak and put in a public access areas near Waverly, Henderson Ford Road and Paragon.
+Enjoy a leisurely day floating down the White River in a canoe or kayak, Canoes or kayaks can be put in the water at public access areas near Waverly, Henderson Ford Road and Paragon.
 You can also access the river from the sandbar along the White River Greenway Trail inside Old Town Waverly Park.
 It's a great place to spend some time exploring!

 Cool Down with a Frozen Treat